 David Williams commended and introduced the report to the Sub-Committee, highlighting that it was an independent, multi-agency report and had been approved by the CSAB as required by the Care Act.
-It was also acknowledged that officers working on the report had a meeting with Sub-Committee members and all suggestions, especially concerning the CSAB Annual Reports' accessibility, made by the Members were agreed and would be implemented before the report was published.
+It was also acknowledged that officers working on the report had a meeting with Sub-Committee members and all suggestions, especially concerning accessibility, made by the Members were agreed and would be implemented before the report was published.